janantala/angular-qr/README.md

 - `8bit`: *[ISO 8859-1](http://en.wikipedia.org/wiki/ISO_8859-1)*
 - default value: minimal required input mode based on input text

-### image
+#### image
 - If you want to render qr code into image element set this attribute to `true`.

 # Contributing

 Contributions are welcome.
-Please make a pull request against canary branch and do not bump versions.
+Please make a pull request against canary branch, use [Git Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#heading=h.uyo6cb12dt6w) and do not bump versions.
 Also include tests.

 # Testing

 We use karma and jshint to ensure the quality of the code.
-The easiest way to run these checks is to use grunt:
+The easiest way to run these checks is to use gulp:

-    npm install -g grunt-cli
+    npm install -g gulp
     npm install
     bower install
-    grunt
+    gulp

 The karma task will try to open Chrome as a browser in which to run the tests.
-Make sure this is available or change the configuration in `test/test.config.js`
+Make sure this is available or change the configuration in `karma.conf.js`

 # License